freeCodeCamp/freeCodeCamp/guide/english/tools/color-picker/index.md

 ## Color Picker

 A color picker is a tool to experiment with colors for the web.
 You can use it to choose between how various colors and tones go together and find the differences between them.
-Color pickers often show colors and their information in various formats, including Hexadecimal and RGB.
+Color picker often shows colors and their information in various formats, including Hexadecimal and RGB.

 ### Online Websites